What is a white witch?

 I have learned that I am a very strong woman and that I am protected by the powers that are all around me and no matter what life throws at me I can overcome anything.
 I have a natural talent for witchcraft and things have a natural means of coming my way.

 What is the strangest thing that has ever happened to you since becoming a witch?

 So many things have happened to me over my 16 years of being a witch like messages I got through the Ouija board and one strange message I got through last year.
-I have had blossom fall off trees when I have walked under them in the spring, I have a sensitive aura so I always know when spirits are around me.
-When I was 16 my family went to get two cats and when they came home one of them was a black cat.
+I have had blossom fall off trees when I walked under them in the spring, I have a sensitive aura so I always know when spirits are around me.
+When I was 16, my family went to get two cats and when they came home one of them was a black cat.
 Once I lit a candle and asked the gods if I could find somewhere where I could buy a broomstick, 5 hours later my parents came home with a proper broomstick for me.
-They had brought it while they were out and my mum said she had felt pushed to go down a different aisle that she don’t normally go down and felt compelled to buy it for me.
+They had brought it while they were out and my mum said she had felt inclined to go down a different aisle that she don't normally go down and felt compelled to buy it for me.

 Interview with Annette Pickering